-- 65. (1) The Board consists of the following persons: - (a) Five legal practitioners nominated by the Council; - (b) two persons, nominated by the Council, who, by virtue of their qualifications, expertise and experience in the field of finance, are designated by the Independent Regulatory Board of Auditors or its successor; and - (c) two persons fit and proper persons nominated by the Minister. - (2) In making the nominations referred to in subsection (1), the nominating body and the Minister must have due regard to- - (a) the objects of the Board; - (b) achieving representivity in regard to- - (i) race; - (ii) gender; and - (iii) disability; and - (c) ensuring adequate regional representation.
+- 78. (1) The Board consists of the following persons appointed by the Minister: - (a) five legal practitioners nominated by the Council; - (b) two persons, nominated by the Council, who, by virtue of their qualifications, expertise and experience in the field of finance, are designated by the Independent Regulatory Board of Auditors or its successor; and - (c) two persons who, in the opinion of the Minister, are able to represent the interests of users of legal services. - (2) In making the appointments and nominations referred to in subsection (1), the nominating body and the Minister must have due regard to- - (a) the objects of the Board; - (b) achieving representivity in regard to- - (i) race; - (ii) gender; and - (iii) disability; and - (c) ensuring adequate regional representation.

-Qualification for membership of Board
+Qualification for membership to Board

-- 66. (1) A member of the Board must-

-- (a) be a South African citizen;

-- (b) be a fit and proper person; and

-- (c) subscribe to the objects of the Board.

-- (2) The following persons are disqualified from becoming or remaining a member of the Board-

-- (a) unrehabilitated insolvents;

-- (b) a person declared to be of unsound mind by a court of the Republic;

-- (c) a person who is convicted of an offence and sentenced to more than 12 months' imprisonment without the option of a fine, either in the Republic, or outside the Republic if the conduct constituting the offence would have been an offence in the Republic, but no one may be regarded as having been sentenced until an appeal against the conviction or sentence has been determined, or until the time for an appeal has expired; and

-- (d) a person who has vacated his or her office in terms of section 70.
+- 79. (1) A member of the Board must- - (a) be a South African citizen; - (b) be a fit and proper person to hold office as a member of the Board; and - (c) subscribe to the objects of the Board; and - (2) The following persons are disqualified from becoming or remaining a member of the Board- - (a) unrehabilitated insolvents; - (b) a person declared to be of unsound mind by a court of the Republic; - (c) a person who is convicted of an offence and sentenced to more than 12 months' imprisonment without the option of a fine, either in the Republic, or outside the Republic if the conduct constituting the offence would have been an offence in the Republic, but no one may be regarded as having been sentenced until an appeal against the conviction or sentence has been determined, or until the time for an appeal has expired; - (d) a person who fails to resign as provided for in section 81(d); and - (e) a person who has been removed from office in terms of section 83.